policykit/policykit/docs/source/gettingstarted.rst

                 </VirtualHost>
         </IfModule>

-4. Test your config with ``apache2ctl configtest``
+4. Test your config with ``apache2ctl configtest``.
+You should get a "Syntax OK" as a response.

 5. Get an SSL certificate and set it up to auto-renew using LetsEncrypt.
-Follow step 4 here: `How To Secure Apache with Let's Encrypt on Ubuntu 20.04 <https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-20-04>`_.
+Follow steps 1 and 4 here: `How To Secure Apache with Let's Encrypt on Ubuntu 20.04 <https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-20-04>`_.
 Once that's done, add the newly created SSL files to your apache2 conf:

     .. code-block:: aconf